Veg Manchurian

 For Manchurian Balls

 Blanch the grated cabbage.
 Drain using a strainer and keep aside.
-This step is optional but highly recommended.
+This step is optional but recommended.

 You can use the cabbage directly, but if you discard the first boiled water out of it, this veggie digest well.
 People often complain about gas and other issues related to indigestion after consuming cabbage.
 So this a preventive step to avoid those issues.